- Workshops & Courses

 What types of organizations can license curriculum?

-Solar Energy International licenses its curriculum to educational institutions, such as universities, community colleges, and technical schools.
-We do not license to for-profit institutions.
+Solar Energy International licenses its curriculum to public universities, community colleges, and technical schools in the United States.
+Currently, we do not license to for-profit or international institutions.

-We require that all instructors who will be teaching any of our curricula go through either our online or in-person training of that curriculum so that he/she is familiar with how we teach before teaching it.
+We encourage all instructors who will be teaching to complete SEI's Train-the-Trainer Certificate through our Solar Professionals Certificate Program.
+At a minimum, we require that all instructors who will be teaching any of our curricula go through either our online or in-person training of that curriculum so that he/she is familiar with how we teach before teaching it.

 What is included in a Curriculum License?